MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 > Two segments are only coupled if a change to one segment implies a change to another segment.

 Coupling is important because the costs of changing software are dominated by rippling changes.
-A change here, requires a change somewhere else, which then causes a change in another place and so on.
-When you see rippling changes in code it is an indication that there is a high level of coupling.
+For highly coupled systems, a change here, requires a change somewhere else, which then causes a change in another place and so on - these are rippling changes.

 Exponentially rippling changes kills you in software design.
 Reducing coupling takes effort - the more you try to reduce coupling, the more expensive it gets.